thinking about full-time ministry?

 Provide pastoral care

-ELI Project internships are for young adults who have completed at least their first year of college or university.
-While the project is funded and organized through the United Methodist Church, students do not need a Methodist background to be considered for the internship.
+The ELI Project internship is for young adults who have completed at least their first year of college or university.
+While the project is funded and organized through The United Methodist Church, students need not have a United Methodist background to be considered for the internship.
 The ELI Project team will select up to 12 young adults to participate as a learning cohort for the summer of 2019.
-Placement will involve The ELI Project team matching a host United Methodist church and intern based on the intern’s learning goals and the strengths of the congregation and supervising clergy.
-The internships are for a ten-week period, beginning a group orientation from May 28 - 31, followed by the ten-week on-site internship (June 2 - August 4), and then a wrap-up retreat August 6 - August 7 that includes group reflection, evaluation, and celebration.
+Placement will involve The ELI Project team matching a host United Methodist Church and intern based on the intern’s learning goals and the strengths of the congregation and supervising clergy.
+The internships begin with a group orientation from May 28 - 31, followed by a 10-week on-site internship (June 2 - Aug.
+4), and then a wrap-up retreat Aug.
+6 - 7 that includes group reflection, evaluation, and celebration.
 Interns will be full-time employees of the ministry site and will be paid $3,000.
-All ministry sites will be located in Minnesota and students will be expected to relocate if coming from out of state.
-Certain sites may provide housing for the intern so that will be assessed on an individual basis.
+All ministry sites will be located in Minnesota, and students will be expected to relocate if coming from out of state.
+Certain sites may provide housing for interns; that will be assessed on an individual basis.

 All application materials must be received by March 1, 2019 for review by The ELI Project team.
-Acceptance notifications will be no later than March 31.
+Interns selected for the program will be notified no later than March 31.